tomhiatt/Surveillance-reports/RegTBfigsTables.md

 Treatment success in the Region continues at a high level ([Figure 5](#f-txout-line)), over 85%, a trend observed since  1997.
 Across the Region, 16 countries and areas reached or maintained 85% treatment success.
 Among the countries with a high burden of TB, treatment success was highest in China (95%) followed by Cambodia (94%), Viet Nam (91%), the Lao People's Democratic Republic (90%), Mongolia (88%) and the Philippines (88%).
 The treatment success rate of Papua New Guinea was the lowest at 68% with approximately a quarter of the 2012 cohort either lost to follow-up or un-evaluated.
-The proportion of notified cases who were not reported as being put on treatment was over 2% in Papua New Guinea, Lao People's Democratic Republic and Cambodia with 85, 5.4 and 4.7 percent, respectively.
+The proportion of notified cases who were not reported as being put on treatment was over two percent in three countries, namely Papua New Guinea, Lao People's Democratic Republic and Cambodia with 85, 5.4 and 4.7 percent, respectively.

 --------------------------------------------------------